arturoaguileraa/vtsearch/README.md

 This is the backend for the **Query Translator** project, developed in **Python** using `pydantic` for data validation and other utilities.
 This backend processes queries and transforms data efficiently.

 ## 🎥 Test Video
-Here is a sample test video demonstrating the backend with a simple Next.js frontend:
+Here is a sample test video demonstrating the backend with a simple Next.js frontend.
+In this example, a query was passed in Spanish with intentional spelling mistakes to test the system’s ability to handle and process imperfect input:

 ![Demo GIF](media/VTSearch.gif)